env-tools/env-monitor/README.md

 - Import root maven pom.xml into your project
 - Find class "Application" and method "main", run it from IDE
 - In your run configuration (Java startup settings) use -Dserver.port=&lt;other_port&gt; if you don't like default 8080
+- If you're doing UI development, make sure your current directory is where 'env-monitor-ui' folder is located.
+This will allow for instant web content re-loading when you refresh Browser page (don't forget 'gulp watch' also).

 *Final step:*
 - Access http://localhost:8080